 You should always make sure that you check the forecast before you go out hiking, that way you can tailor your checklist to match the weather that you could face.
 But, you should always plan for the unexpected too.

 Planning and preparation are both important tasks that you should take into consideration when you’re participating in an outdoor activity.
 As every now and then, things can go wrong.
+See our tips on how to hike safely for more insight.

 The chances of it happening to you are minimal, but you do need to be prepared.
 By preparing yourself you make sure that if ever anything did happen, nothing bad would happen.